AStefankiv/writing/make_coffee.md

 **Medium roast** is also very popular, offering a balance between origin character and roast notes.

 ### Oil
+#### Adding oil lets caffeine gradually get into blood and gives you longer term energy.
+Therefore, you won't get spikes of anxiety.
-- **MCT oil** - Use MCT oil, a special liquid fat, for fast energy your body can easily use.
+- **MCT oil** - Use MCT oil, a special liquid fat, for fast energy for your body.
 - **Coconut oil** - Choose coconut oil, made from coconuts, for its healthy fats and unique taste, just remember it gets solid when cold.
 - **Butter** - Add butter, made from milk cream, to give food a rich flavor and creamy feel.